JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/tutorials/binary.md

     LogLevel(1)

-To understand the core functionality of CounterfactualExplanations.jl we will look at two example use cases of the `generate_recourse` function.
+To understand the core functionality of CounterfactualExplanations.jl we will look at two example use cases of the `generate_counterfactual` function.
 This function takes a structure of type `Generator` as its main argument.
 Users can utilize one of the [default generators](#default-generators): `GenericGenerator <: Generator`, `GreedyGenerator <: Generator`.
 Alternatively, users can also create their own [custom generator](#custom-generators).

 ## Default generators